-There are currently no events scheduled to be held at the Nest, but that may well change any day, so please watch this space!
+There are currently no events scheduled, please watch this space!

 If you want to put on an event and are looking for a venue, please do not hesitate to contact us, we might well be able to accommodate you.
 We have often provided the space for talks, book launches etc., especially to groups and individuals who struggle to pay for rooms elsewhere.
 The Sparrows’ Nest can accommodate groups of up to 25 people, the use of multimedia equipment can be arranged if needed.

 There have been many events at the Nest over the years and this list is by no means comprehensive.
 Other subjects covered included e.g. Anarchism in post-Soviet Russia and Eastern Europe, Anti-Fascism in Greece, the 140th Anniversary of the Anti-Authoritarian International, Anarchist writers in the nineteenth century and the strength of community organisation and solidarity actions.

 Sadly many reports on these events went offline with the old Notts Indymedia website (thanks for the local Indymedia collective who have kept this once vital resource going for so many years!).

 Cheese for nought!

 Organised by People’s Histreh.
 An evening with wine, cheese and a talk about riots.
 This was the launch event for the group’s pamphlet Damn your charity… about the 1766 Great Cheese Riot.

 A City of Light: Socialism, Chartism and Co-operation – Nottingham 1844

 Launch event for Chris Richardson’s excellent book.
 Please also see this blog for details.
 The event was part of a series of events celebrating 150 years of Co-operation in Nottinghamshire.

 Civil War and Revolution: Anarchism in Spain